MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 ### Step 2: Copy your SSH public key

-The next line of code will show the new SSH keys.
+The next section of code will show the new SSH keys.

 Run: `ls -al ~/.ssh`